Kabelkrant/Sticky-Notes/README.md

 - Create, modify and delete a Sticky Note
 - Change it's color
 - Move it around
-- Endless canvas with horizontal and vertical scrolling

 **Requirements:**
 - A webserver